California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 1. California Bankruptcy Exemptions (Asset Protection)

 California offers two exemption systems that protect assets in bankruptcy.
-Debtors must choose one system; they cannot mix and match exemptions.
+Those contemplating bankruptcy must choose one of the exemption sets.
+Mixing and matching exemptions is not allowed.

 🛠 Option 1: (704 Exemptions) – Best for Homeowners

-• Protects a certain amount of home equity, making it suitable for those with significant property value.
+• Protects a certain amount of home equity, making it suitable for those with a certain amount of equity in a residence.

 • Key Exemptions: